CAST-Extend/com.castsoftware.imaging.dockersetup/README.md

 Use `imaging -s restart`***`container-name`*** to restart a specific container.

+Any changes to the configuration files of containers will require a specific restart of that container, or whole Imaging System.

+`Note:` Changes to `docker-compose.yml` will always require `imaging -s start`.

 #### Status

 Run `imaging -s status` to get the status of all running containers.